 The Sociology Department has a long-standing commitment to having a diverse student population.
 We endorse the University's statements on diversity (http://www.washington.edu/diversity).
-The Diversity Statement from the Department of Sociology is provided here, and below that are additional listings of resources for those interested in exploring diversity further at the UW, in Seattle, and also as a topic in general.
+The Diversity Statement from the Department of Sociology is provided here, and below are additional listings of resources for those interested in exploring diversity further at the UW, in Seattle, and also as a topic in general.
 Here are links to the different sections of this page:

 The Department of Sociology at the University of Washington values diversity, equality, and inclusivity in our community.